Public Speaking and Workshops

 Quality Of Life

-Systems And Communication Tools For A Healthy Farm Partnership
+Communication Tools and Decision Making Systems For A Healthy Farm Partnership

 A farming business partnership can be a relationship disaster or a positive and productive experience.
 Farming is a demanding lifestyle; learn communication skills and systems, to balance family, farm, relationships, and self.
 Key components to creating a healthy farm partnership include: